-You’d be hard pressed to find a men’s winter fashion guide that doesn’t mention any sort of boots.
-Aside from being a durable option for braving the wintery elements, boots look damn good on just about everybody.
-Comfortable, warm, and stylish, boots should certainly have a place in your wardrobe.
+You’d be hard-pressed to find a men’s winter fashion guide that doesn’t mention some sort of boots.
+Aside from being a practical option for braving the winter elements, boots look good on just about everybody.
+Comfortable, warm, and stylish, boots should undoubtedly have a place in your wardrobe.

+Everyone’s taste in boots is different, but some popular styles include lace-ups, chukkas, moc toes, and Chelsea boots.
 For an entry-level boot, stick with a service boot or chukka with Goodyear welt construction.
 My favorite boots come from Sutro Footwear, Thursday, Red Wing, and Chippewa.

-Everyone’s taste in boots is different, but some popular styles include lace-ups, chukkas, moc toes, and chelsea boots.
-Check out our boot guide to learn more.
+Check out the Styles of Man boot guide to learn more.

 Even if you don’t dress up often, it’s crucial to have the means of doing so.
 This business casual guide covers dress shoes in-depth, so we won’t dive too deep here.
 A reliable oxford, brogue, or monk strap dress shoe should do the job just fine.
 Keep them clean, polished, and ready for whatever event might spring up.

 For added traction, comfort, and versatility, try a pair of hybrid dress shoes.
 These street-ready styles are made with a classic leather upper and a sporty sneaker-inspired sole.
 They’re great for long days on your feet.

 Men’s Winter Fashion Accessories

 Owning an expensive watch isn’t a priority for everyone, so there’s no shame in choosing something functional and affordable.
 Any watch can add noticeable depth to your look, whether it’s a budget-friendly Timex or a pricey Rolex.
 It’s less about the timepiece itself and more about what it means to the man wearing it.